 - Teleconference Systems, LLC v.
 AT&T Corp.
 (N.D.
 Cal.)—defense of AT&T in a patent infringement action involving videoconferencing technology.

 - The Scope of Permissible Joinder in Inter Partes Review Proceedings, PTAB Trials Report, June 2015

 - IP Report August 2010, August 2010

 - Note, Trademark Law—Determining a Likelihood of Confusion—The Southern District of New York Improperly Denies Preliminary Injunction Due to Its Misconstruction of the Relevant Standard and Misapplication of the Polaroid Factors, 73 J. Air L. & Com.
 97, 2008

 J.D., magna cum laude, Southern Methodist University Dedman School of Law

 The University of Texas at Austin

-Admitted to practice only in Texas
+Admitted to practice in California and Texas

 Admitted to practice before the U.S. Patent and Trademark Office

 Admitted to practice before all U.S. District Courts in California and Texas, as well as the U.S. Court of Appeals for the Federal Circuit